joelgwebber/j15r.com/app/blog/2015/01/25/Game_Development_in_Go.md

   issue.
 There are others -- updating code in the running game, server-provided game logic, and so forth -- but slow C++ compilers tend to push developers to implement **too much** in script code.
+- **Target platforms**: For the foreseeable future, I care about MacOS, Windows, Linux, Android, and iOS, in roughly that order.
+If I can't target these platforms (without any installation complexity), it doesn't matter how much I like the language.

 It turns out that Go does quite well on these constraints.
 Many are obvious, such as "reasonably safe" and "fast compiles", but there are some specific cases on which I'd like to into more detail.

+### Target platforms

+Go actually falls slightly short on this front -- iOS support's still not quite there yet.
+But for the desktop platforms and Android (NDK, which suffices), it works out of the box.
+My understanding is that they're working on iOS support, and I can afford to wait for it, so that shouldn't be a problem.

+Just as importantly, the Go compiler produces a single statically-linked binary, which is exactly what I want.
+There's a very small runtime, but apart from that it gets out of your way, and doesn't put any unnecessary hurdles between you and system calls.
+This suggests to me that it wouldn't be a massive undertaking to support console platforms, because it's a question of toolchain rather than a large runtime and/or VM.

 ### Memory layout and garbage collection